hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.
-See also "Labor in lead on toxic controls," *Santa Clara County Labor*, February 11, 1983, Folder 5, Box 10, SVTC records, SJSU.]
+See also "Labor in lead on toxic controls," *Santa Clara County Labor*, February 11, 1983, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SSOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose STate University Library Special Collections & Archives.]
 These concerns reflected a new environmentalism in California, one still grounded locally but concerned about issues beyond the flora and fauna of the region that remained the bailiwick of other Bay Area conservation movements.
 The Bay